In this blog post, we will be looking at how to improve candidate experience in recruitment.

 So what is the candidate experience?

-Candidate experience definition
+Candidate Experience definition

 The candidate experience is a reflection of the changing recruitment process happening today.
 Long gone are the days when the job market was business-led.
 Now we are witnessing a candidate-driven job market with businesses needing to compete more and more to attract the top talent.

-Put simply, the candidate experience is the applicant’s experience and perception of a company based on their interaction throughout the recruitment process.
+Put simply.
+The candidate experience is the applicant's experience and perception of a company based on their interaction throughout the recruitment process.

 Why is candidate experience important

-It is essential for recruiters to create positive experiences for candidates.
-This is because it’s becoming harder and harder for recruiters to reach out and contact large pools of candidates with GDPR restrictions being enforced.
+Recruiters need to create positive experiences for candidates.
+This is because it's becoming harder and harder for recruiters to reach out and contact large pools of candidates with GDPR restrictions being enforced.